Tough dog names aren’t just for those hounds who won’t be messed with.

-This applies especially to crossbreeds whose future looks are something of a mystery.
+This applies especially to crossbreeds.
+Their future looks are something of a mystery.

-Short, memorable names are simple for your dog to learn, making recall easier.
+Short, memorable names are simple for your dog to learn.
+This makes recall easier.

-When you’ve chosen a name for your new puppy, remember to have him microchipped, and buy a name tag for his collar too.
+When you’ve chosen a name for your new puppy, remember to have him microchipped.
+Buy a name tag for his collar too.

 You can find more names for female dogs at this link.

 You may find inspiration for strong female dog names from bands or rappers, many of whom like to sound street-tough.
 Here are a few ideas: